PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Including the ``-j n`` flag in the ``make`` command will enable a parallel build, where ``n`` is replaced with the number of processes.

-Running the command
+To remove all files from a documentation build, run

 .. code-block:: bash

    make clean

-will remove all files from the documentation build.
-This command is needed when you make a change to a file that does not trigger `sphinx` to rebuild the file that you altered.
+This command is needed when you make a change to a file that does not trigger Sphinx_ to rebuild the file that you altered.

 Building documentation with tox
 -------------------------------